Ghantaz/Thinkscream-Hotspot/Server-Config/Readme.md

 3) Login is the captive portal

-The misc folder contains the server config files for freeradius.
+The misc folder contains the server config files for freeradius. (mysql user: root password:raspbian)